abdulghani/blissful-ignorance/notes.md

 or that the shared laws is inherent

 or rather that this is internal symbolic cascade that needs to be contained or absorbed

+time feels eternal from our view, waiting for cosmic cascade or infinite diffusion